maxzintel/devops-example-app/README.md

 - How would you make final image size smaller?
 - What steps should be taken to make subsequent builds faster?
 - What could you do you have greater network isolation between services?

+- Staging Deployment Description
+- Decouple the Repo (Client and Server) to mitigate build congestion
+- Make action pipelines more DRY
+- Figure out how to get the Server connected to ElastiCache